nimeshpareek/nimeshpareek/README.md

-- 👋 Hi, I’m @nimeshpareek
+- 👋 Hi this is @nimeshpareek here.
-- 👀 I’m interested in learning new things
+- 🤖I'm computer science student who works in c/c++
-- 🌱 I’m currently learning C and Web development
+- 🌱 I’m currently learning DSA and Web development.
 - 📫 How to reach me - email me at nimeshpareek25@gmail.com

 <!---